There’s a little secret in personal finance that no “guru” will tell you.

 It’s like trying to gain muscle by dieting.
 It’s never going to happen.

 How do I know this?
-Ask yourself this one question: how do you think these personal finance experts got wealthy themselves?
+Ask yourself this one question: How do you think these personal finance experts got wealthy?
 Did they follow their own advice?

 NOPE!

-All of the personal-finance experts got wealthy from the businesses they owned.
-What they discuss in their books, while isn’t necessarily false or bad advice, is not the path they followed.
+All of the personal finance experts got wealthy from the businesses they owned.
+What they discuss in their books, while not necessarily false or bad advice, is not the path they followed.
 The path they suggest is the road to mediocrity.

-In reality, they used these techniques to get rich themselves:
+In reality, they used these techniques to get rich:

 - Generate income not based on hours worked